 Sadly, production agriculture has become an afterthought in a country whose citizens spend a smaller percentage of their income on food than anywhere else in the world.
 While our population continues to shift to urban centers, many Americans are unaware of the hard work and innovation our farmers and ranchers bring to production agriculture.

 There are no better stewards of the land than those whose livelihood depends on that land.
-I am pleased to be working with the Trump Administration to roll back burdensome rules and regulations, particularly at the Environmental Protection Agency) often poses needlessly high compliance costs for farmers and ranchers, which is crippling for agriculture production in rural America.
+I am pleased to be working with the Trump Administration to roll back burdensome rules and regulations, particularly at the Environmental Protection Agency, that have often posed needlessly high compliance costs for farmers and ranchers, which is crippling for agriculture production in rural America.

 More on Agriculture